Courses

 Advanced fieldwork in research and documentation of historic sites and structures including primary local history research, building analysis, survey techniques, field photography, and graphic documentation techniques.

-This course introduces students to a range of economic theories, methods, and issues that must be considered in the practice of historic preservation.
-Case studies related to community economic development, adaptive reuse, tax credit programs, project finance, and land use will be presented in this course.
+Students are introduced to a range of economic theories, methods, and issues that must be considered in the practice of historic preservation.
+Case studies related to community economic development, adaptive reuse, tax credit programs, project finance, and land use will be presented.

 An independent, applied research project investigating the preservation of a particular site or a specialized issue in historic preservation.
 This is part one of a two-semester sequence and involves developing the project proposal and bibliography.